moh-Brent/HA-AndroidTVRemote-wiki/Smart-TV---Toshiba-V35-Series-LED-FHD-HD---Fire-TV-(2021).md

 ***

 ## Device Interrogation
 Not Preformed / Unavailable.

 Do you own this device?
-Can you help us?
+We'd love your help filling this information gap!
+[Click here to contribute.](https://github.com/PRProd/HA-Firemote/wiki/How-Can-I-Help%3F#device-interrogation)

 ***